MartinDaCosta53/VCAN2040/docs/VLCB4in4out_README.md

 - Modular construction to ease adaptation to your application.
 - Runs on a Raspberry Pie Pico using a software CAN Controller.

+The example sketches are fully functional modules.
+Whilst they can be used "as is", the primary objective is to be a guide for developers to create their own modules to meet their specific requirements.

 ## Overview

 The program is written in C++ but you do not need to understand this to use the program.
 The program includes a library that manages the LED functionality.

 NOTE: It can get difficult when using DEBUG to know where the message has come from.
 Those emanating from the sketch are preceded with the letters sk for sketch.
+In the case of dual core use, the numebr 0 or 1 appears before the > to indicate which core generated the message.
+Debug can be turned on by making #define DEBUG at the beginning of the sketch equal to 1.
+Similarly, debug can be turned off by making #define DEBUG equal to 0.
+In teh Arduino IDE, debug logging will be shown in the Serial Monitor window.

 ## Using VLCB4in4out